 The Rock Island lives on both ends of our train.
 The train ran through Moscow, North Star, Wilton, Twin Star, Durant, Stockton and Walcott then to Davenport, passing the park where we would have lunch.

 Heading for the Mississippi River and Illinois.

 The Rock Island Arsenal.

-The Iowa Interstate 2-10-2 QJ 6988 was waiting to be put on the point of our train in Rock Island.
-We pulled down into the Iowa Interstate Yard in Rock Island and stopped to put the QJ steam engine on our train.
-Once they did their air test, we recrossed the Mississippi River and headed to the Lafayette Park for lunch and a photo runby after our meal today.
+Iowa Interstate 2-10-2 QJ 6988 was waiting to be put on the point of our train in Rock Island.
+We pulled down into the Iowa Interstate Yard and stopped to couple the steam engine.
+Once the air test was completed, we re-crossed the Mississippi River and headed to the Lafayette Park for lunch and a photo runby after our meal today.